p0mvn/swaprouter-workshop/README.md

 There are 2 `ExecuteMsg`s - `SetRoute` and `Swap`.
 So, we create a new file `contracts/swaprouter/src/execute.rs` to define the rough stub handlers for these messages.
 Note that they will be modified as we progress with the workshop.
+Also note that when adding a new file, we need to make it a public module to be able to import it from other modules.
+So we need to add `pub mod execute;` to `contracts/swaprouter/src/lib.rs`.

 ```rust
 pub fn set_route(